Last Updated October, 2021

 On the eve of the start of the winter season, I decided why not to write a post about the best destinations where to go snowboarding or skiing in Ukraine, because Bukovel is not the only place (contrary to popular belief that it is).

 No seriously, Bukovel gets too much attention.
 Especially considering the fact that during the last few years it just became overly expensive and overcrowded.
 Actually it’s always been too expensive but more so now.
-The last time I was there, I felt it was as expensive as many ski resorts in Europe.
-Ugh.
-Just too much.
+The last time I was there during the ski season, I felt it was as expensive as many ski resorts in Europe.

 So take a look at this post, get inspired, and plan your ski trip.
 Even if you are not a big skier, these places are still great for a winter visit!

 NOTE: For hassle-free travel to and between all these ski resorts, I recommend you rent a car.
 Not that you can’t travel by public transport, you can, but having a car makes it much more comfortable.